 The resin and hardener didn’t get warm enough.

-The resin and hardener mix needs more time to harden.
+The mix needs more time to harden.

 Double-check the cure time for the resin kit you are using.
 With any luck, you simply need to give your resin more time to cure.